FrodoAlaska/FrodoAlaska.github.io/projects.md

 - [WonderAudio](https://github.com/MohamedAG2002/WonderAudio): A library for loading and playing audio clips made in C++.
 - [MSTR](https://github.com/MohamedAG2002/MSTR): A simple string library made purely in C. Powered by my hate for C++.
-- [Gilgamesh](https://github.com/MohamedAG2002/Gilgamesh): A crude, simple, ECS-based 2D game engine.
-Still a work in progress.
+- [Gravel](https://github.com/MohamedAG2002/Gravel): A minimalist game framework built with GLFW and OpenGL.
+Brought to you by C++.

 ## CLI tools